KGeri201/THAPMU/README.md

 They are both normal boards to plug into the modified serial adapter.

 ## Software
-I found a very Code very similar and nearly perfect for my usacase.
+I found a very Code very similar and nearly perfect for my usecase.
 I only modified it a little to make it a perfect fit.
 (Original in Credits)